jodastephen/railmodel/CR2-Streatham-SWLondon.md

 ----------------------------------
 * CR2 changing to CR1 at TCR in 48-50m at 4tph
 * CR2 changing to Northern (City) Southbound at AGL in 52-55m at 4tph (+5m)
+* CR2 changing to STE-ZFD at STE changing to CR1 at ZFD in 59-63m at 4tph (+12m)
 * CR2 changing to Central at TCR changing to Northern (City) at UBK in 58-64m at 4tph (+12m)

 From Chessington South to Old Street